sanjsingh07/Domi-chain/docs/src/proposals/transactions-v2.md

 #### Cleanup

-Once an address map gets stale and is no longer used, it can be reclaimed by the authority withdrawing tock but the remaining balance must be greater than two epochs of rent.
+Once an address map gets stale and is no longer used, it can be reclaimed by the authority withdrawing lamports but the remaining balance must be greater than two epochs of rent.
 This ensures that it takes at least one full epoch to deactivate a map.